MultiverseLearningProducts/swe/src/mod2/wk2/day1.md

 </html>
 ```

-You have been asked to get the URL of the current web page and display it in the "url" form text field.
+You have been asked to get the URL of the current web page and display it as placeholder text in the "url" form text field.
 How would you edit the commented code to achieve this?
+Hint - `placeholder` is an attribute of an text field.

 ```html